charder001/pt-note/README.md

 This app uses a .env file to declare your database and port info, you could create your own or feel free to contact us and we will gladly supply you with it!

+Please feel free to leave any questions, comments or feedback regarding our project in the issues section of this repo.

 ## License
 This project falls under the [MIT](https://choosealicense.com/licenses/mit/) License, please read it.